Struck by a Vehicle in South Carolina – What To Do For Maximum Compensation

 South Carolina law does have some protections for pedestrians from motor vehicle drivers.
 South Carolina statutes require drivers to stop their vehicles before entering a crosswalk, a stop line, or at least before entering the area where the driver has a view of approaching traffic.
 Violations of a traffic statute can constitute negligence per se (deemed negligence) and evidence of recklessness sufficient to support an award of punitive damages.

+Determining the average settlement for a pedestrian hit by a car varies depending on the severity of the injuries.
 Pedestrian accident victims have several options to ensure that they are properly compensated.
 Making an insurance claim is typically the first course of action – they can file a claim against the at-fault driver’s insurer and their own.
 Most South Carolinians carry auto insurance, which covers them even when they weren’t driving during the accident.
 Other types of insurance may also apply, such as health insurance or worker’s compensation (if the injury was work-related).

 Despite these options, it’s not always easy for an injured pedestrian or the family of a victim to recover maximum damages.
 For one, both the police and the insurance companies tend to assume, at least initially, that the pedestrian was at fault to some extent.
 This can greatly hurt a personal injury claim or a wrongful death claim, especially because South Carolina law follows the principle of comparative negligence.

 Under comparative negligence rules, each party’s contribution to the accident is considered.
 If the injured person was partly at fault, their compensation award will be reduced accordingly.
 So, for example, if a pedestrian got hit by a car but he turned out to be crossing against the light, he or she could be considered 25 percent to blame, and the payment would be reduced by 25 percent.

 Further, comparative negligence rules state that if the injured party contributed 50 percent or more to the accident, they will not be able to receive compensation at all.